Space Academy: Finding P.I.P.E.R. | Algebra Studio™

 4Predict rate — generate & analyze patterns5.OA.B.3

-5Collect data — standardized measurement6.RP.A.3
+5Collect data — standardized measurement & recording6.RP.A.3

 6Create graphs — plot data & make predictions5.OA.B.3

-7Simulate rescue — place value & multiplication5.NBT.A.1
+7Simulate rescue — place value & multiplication at scale5.NBT.A.1

-8Decipher security code — classify polygons5.G.B.3, 5.G.B.4
+8Decipher security code — plot vertices & classify polygons5.G.B.3, 5.G.B.4

-9Reactivate transmitter — graphs & tables5.OA.B.3
+9Reactivate transmitter — interpret graphs & tables5.OA.B.3

-10Evacuate the planet — graphs, rate & ratio5.OA.B.3, 6.RP.A.3
+10Evacuate the planet — rate, ratio & graphing5.OA.B.3, 6.RP.A.3

 Career & Workplace Connections